 - What is the best time of year for seniors to visit Auckland?

-- The best time to visit Auckland for seniors is spring (September to November) and autumn (March to May).
+- The best time to visit Auckland for seniors is during spring (September to November) and autumn (March to May).
 During these months, the weather is mild, and the city is less crowded, making it more comfortable for exploring.
+The spring brings beautiful flower displays in places like the Auckland Botanic Gardens, while autumn offers pleasant temperatures and stunning foliage changes.

 - Are there any senior discounts available at Auckland attractions?